 The Buyer Group is headed by social PR pro Lisa Buyer.
 Lisa is an industry thought leader in the social PR space, and spends much of her time teaching, speaking and writing for various search and social marketing platforms.

 As a speaker and teacher, Lisa has participated in more than 50 conferences, webinars and workshops focused on the subject of online public relations with social media and SEO.
-She has shared speaking panels with representatives from Google, Microsoft and Digg, as well as search and social thought leaders Brett Tabke, Marty Weintraub, Dennis Yu, Greg Jarboe and Lee Odden.
+She has shared speaking panels with representatives from Google, Microsoft and Digg, as well as search and social thought leaders Brett Tabke, Marty Weintraub and Greg Jarboe.
 Lisa is also a member of the @ClickZ faculty and Instant eTraining program.

 Social PR: The Buyer Group Skill Set